ShaunBarry/shaunbarry.github.io/about.md

 permalink: /about/
 ---

-I'm a 3rd year undergraduate student at Drexel University currently studying Electrical Engineering in an accelerated B.S.M.S. program.
-I'm enrolled in their 5 year co-op program.
+I'm a 3rd year undergraduate student at Drexel University currently studying Electrical Engineering in the accelerated B.S.M.S., 5-year, 3 co-op program.

-My research is focused on developing generative algorithms for music.
-I also work at Lockheed Martin Advanced Technology Laboratories where I've contributed to projects using Deep Learning in communications.
+My research interests include using machine learning and signal processing to generate interesting music, and using learning algortihms to help perform related tasks.
+I also work at Lockheed Martin Advanced Technology Laboratories (ATL) where I've contributed to projects using Deep Learning in cognitive electronic warfare.